vtacreative/found-press/README.md

 <p font-family:'Courier';>A(nother) Foundation-based starter theme for rapid deployment of responsive WordPress themes.
+Currently riding on Foundation 5.2.3 with Slick Slider.
+Orbit support has been deprecated.

 :MORE
 http://foundation.zurb.com/